 To connect a spec to Jira:

-Just above the Overview and Annotations tabs, click Link to Jira.
+Just above the Overview heading on the left, click Link to Jira.

 In the Link spec to Jira modal, choose your Jira project, Epic, or issue; add a comment; and click Link to Issue.